hzonz/proxmox_sensors/README2.md

 # 🚀 Proxmox Extended Sensors

+## 🚀 Introduction

-**The most comprehensive, efficient, and organized integration for monitoring and controlling Proxmox VE and Proxmox Backup Server (PBS) from Home Assistant.**
+**Proxmox Extended Sensors is the most complete, efficient, and advanced integration for Home Assistant, designed to provide real control and deep monitoring of Proxmox VE and Proxmox Backup Server (PBS).**

-This integration is built for users who need **full visibility and control** over their Proxmox infrastructure without overloading the server.
+This integration goes far beyond simple data display: it delivers **full visibility** of your infrastructure and adds **real control capabilities**, allowing you to manage nodes, virtual machines, containers, disks, datastores, and PBS tasks directly from Home Assistant.

-Unlike other solutions, **Proxmox Extended Sensors** focuses on:
+Unlike other solutions, Proxmox Extended Sensors is built with a professional approach:

-- Energy‑efficient polling
+- **Advanced monitoring** of hardware, VMs, CTs, disks, and PBS
+- **Full control actions** (start, stop, shutdown, reboot, reset, pause, hibernate…)
+- **Fully integrated backup services**, both single and massive backups
+- **Complete PBS compatibility**, including deduplication and automatic naming
-- Secure Token‑based authentication
+- **Secure Token‑based authentication**
-- Clean, logical and visually organized entities and devices
+- **Clean and organized entity/device structure**
+- **Minimal resource usage** thanks to optimized polling

+Backups created from Home Assistant integrate seamlessly with those created from Proxmox VE, using identifiable names such as: HA-{{vmid}}-{{guestname}} and retain **all PBS advantages**, including deduplication and compatibility with existing backup chains.

+In short, this integration turns Home Assistant into a **complete control panel for Proxmox**, combining detailed monitoring, advanced automation, and full infrastructure control.

 ---